DenizBank: Controversies

 In November 2024, there were some developments regarding allegations of fraud involving high-profile football stars.
-Prosecutors in Istanbul have prepared an indictment seeking prison sentences ranging from 72 to 240 years for Denizbank's CEO, Hakan Ates, and former assistant general manager, Mehmet Aydogdu.
+Prosecutors in Istanbul have prepared an indictment seeking prison sentences ranging from 72 to 240 years for Denizbank's CEO, Hakan Ateş, and former assistant general manager, Mehmet Aydoğdu.
 They are accused of orchestrating a fraudulent scheme that defrauded players such as Arda Turan and Fernando Muslera, among others, out of approximately $44 million through a purported "secret special fund".

-The case stems from actions taken by a former branch manager, Secil Erzan, who has been accused of running a Ponzi scheme.
-The indictment claims that Ates and Aydogdu were aware of Erzan's activities, given their close relationships with some of the complainants.
+The case stems from actions taken by a former branch manager, Seçil Erzan, who has been accused of running a Ponzi scheme.
+The indictment claims that Ateş and Aydoğdu were aware of Erzan's activities, given their close relationships with some of the complainants.

-Both Ates and Aydogdu have vehemently denied the allegations.
+Both Ateş and Aydoğdu have vehemently denied the allegations.
 Ates stated he only learned of the fraudulent activities in April 2023 and promptly reported it to authorities, asserting that any fund creation would require regulatory approval.
-Aydogdu echoed this sentiment, claiming he had no knowledge of the fraud and attributing his involvement to his connections with Galatasaray, the football club linked to many victims.
+Aydoğdu echoed this sentiment, claiming he had no knowledge of the fraud and attributing his involvement to his connections with Galatasaray, the football club linked to many victims.

 Denizbank has publicly distanced itself from the allegations, stating that it has not received any formal information regarding the investigation and criticizing the premature disclosure of indictment details as a violation of confidentiality.
-As the case unfolds, no arrests have yet been made, nor have any court appearances been scheduled for Ates or Aydogdu.
+As the case unfolds, no arrests have yet been made, nor have any court appearances been scheduled for Ateş or Aydoğdu.